slu-openGIS/STL_DEMOGRAPHY_NhoodPop/docs/buildData.md

 ### Combine 1940s-2000s Data

-Next, we’ll join all of the neighborhood esimtates we’ve created so far together into a single object:
+Next, we’ll join all of the neighborhood estimates we’ve created so far together into a single object:

 ``` r